Water Fitness Classes

 Against the Current

-A power water walking class that walks against the current in the outdoor lazy river.
-Lo-impact with high intensity that will sculpt the inches.
-Shoes are a must, gloves are recommended and can be purchased from instructor.
-Various equipment will be provided for upper body strength training in this co-ed class.
+A power water walking class that walks against the current in an outdoor lazy river.
+Low-impact with high intensity that will sculpt the inches.
+Shoes are a must.
+Gloves are recommended and can be purchased from the instructor.
+Various equipment will be provided for upper-body strength training in this co-ed class.

 Aqua Spin

 Patrons of all fitness levels can spin their wheels on a stationary bike in the water.
 This invigorating class combines the best of a cycle spinning class with a water exercise class.
-Some of these benefits include: high intensity workout using the water to cushion and protect the joints as well as facilitate high caloric burn, lean muscle building of upper and lower body, and cardio conditioning.
+Some of these benefits include: high-intensity workout using the water to cushion and protect the joints as well as facilitating high caloric burn, lean muscle building of the upper and lower body, and cardio conditioning.
 Get ready to have fun.
 Aqua shoes are mandatory.

 Program FAQ